Stochastic integral representations and classification of sum- and max-infinitely divisible processes: Introduction

-\textit{The paper is organized as follows.} In Section \ref{sec:max-id} we introduce minimal spectral representations for max--i.d.\ processes and show their existence and uniqueness under the general Condition S of separability in probability.
-Section \ref{sec:id} contains parallel results for i.d.\ processes.
-The developed theory of minimal spectral representations is used to associate stationary i.d.\ and max--i.d.\ processes to measure preserving flows.
-This leads to extensions of existing decomposition and classification results for stable and max-stable processes.
-In Section \ref{sec:examples} we present several examples and applications.
-For simplicity, we focus on the max--i.d.~case.
-Analogous examples and results are valid for i.d.\ processes.
-The connection between the newly introduced minimal spectral representations and the existing ones is demonstrated Section \ref{sec:max-stable}.
-In Sections \ref{sec:iid}--\ref{sec:Penrose} we present new examples of stationary max--i.d.\ processes associated with dissipative and null flows.
-In Section \ref{sec:U-id} we characterize the stationary union infinitely divisible random sets by relating them to max--i.d.~processes.
-The proofs are given in Section \ref{sec:proofs}.
+\textit{The paper is organized as follows.} In Section~\ref{secmax-id}, we introduce minimal spectral representations for max-i.d. processes and show their existence and uniqueness under the general Condition~\textup{S} of separability in probability.
+Section~\ref {secid} contains parallel results for i.d. processes.
+In Section~\ref {secmeasver}, we discuss measurability of i.d. and max-i.d. processes.
+In Section~\ref{secflow}, the developed theory is used to associate stationary i.d. and max-i.d. processes to measure preserving flows leading to extensions of known classification results on stable processes.
+In Section~\ref{secexamples}, we present several examples and applications.
+The connection between the new notion of minimal spectral representations and the existing ones for stable processes is demonstrated in Section~\ref{secmax-stable}.
+In Sections~\ref{seciid}--\ref{secPenrose}, we present new examples of stationary max-i.d. processes associated with dissipative, conservative, or null flows.
+In Section~\ref{secU-id}, we characterize the stationary union infinitely divisible random sets by relating them to max-i.d.~processes.
+The proofs are given in Section~\ref{secproofs}.